 - Too big to need to change: At the other extreme are the large vendors who command huge market share and offer the best pricing.
 If you want to buy from them, you must comply with them, not the other way around.
 And it may not be cost effective for you to change vendors.

 - Single source for what you need: Lastly, there are the industry specific suppliers.
 Raw material vendors, for instance, have a virtual corner on the product they supply, and they are not likely to respond to any incentive or threat which requires an investment on their part.

-Regardless of their reason for not complying, presumably you are purchasing from each of your selected vendors for a reason.
-Perhaps they are the only game in town, or their pricing is the best available, or you have a trusted relationship based on quality and service.
+Regardless of their reason for not complying, you are purchasing from each of your selected vendors for a reason.
+Perhaps they are the only game in town, their pricing is the best available, or you have a trusted relationship based on quality and service.
 In any case, your purchasers have chosen this vendor.
 Is that a relationship AP can sacrifice?
 And do you really want to force your vendors into an arrangement that is costly and unfavorable for them?

 In reality, asking 100 percent of your vendors to comply with any system you choose, is not a reasonable ask.
-But if you choose the right AP automation partner, this process is virtually seamless to your vendors and can actually give them more insight into invoice and payment status within your AP automation tool through a vendor portal.
+But if you choose the right AP partner, this process is virtually seamless to your vendors and can actually give them more insight into invoice and payment status within your paperless AP tool through a vendor portal.

 You want to partner with AP experts on the automation and the intake process either for all your invoices or the “leftovers” that are not compliant with your existing solution.
-Creating document standardization, a 100% digital single stream solution for your accounts payable department built on a SaaS OCR-intake approach, delivering clean and useable data – all while ensuring over 99% pre-ERP accuracy.
+Creating document standardization, a 100% digital single stream solution for your accounts payable department built on a SaaS OCR-intake approach, delivering clean and usable data – all while ensuring over 99% pre-ERP accuracy.
 Sounds like a good solution, doesn’t it?